Parking Lot Accidents & Insurance: Fault, Claims & Coverage Explained

 • Forward-moving vehicles generally have priority over backing vehicles

-Most states use a comparative negligence standard — meaning even if you're partially at fault, you may still recover damages.
-However, some states bar recovery if you're found more than 50% or 51% at fault.
+Most states use a comparative negligence standard — meaning even if you're partially at fault, you may still recover a portion of your damages.
+Several notable legislative changes have taken effect recently:

 Don't Admit Fault on the Spot